World-Duchenne-Organization/duchenne-pros/README.md

 # duchenne-proms
-An attempt to create an ontology to describe proms using in Duchenne Data Platform
+An ontology to describe pros used by the Duchenne Data Platform/Duchenne Parent Project

 the recommended prefix for the ontology is: